seanbaxter/DirectXShaderCompiler/docs/CodeGenerator.rst

 The high-level design of the code generator
 -------------------------------------------

-The LLVM target-independent code generator is designed to support efficient and quality code generation for standard register-based microprocessors.
+The LLVM37 target-independent code generator is designed to support efficient and quality code generation for standard register-based microprocessors.
 Code generation in this model is divided into the following stages:

-1. `Instruction Selection`_ --- This phase determines an efficient way to express the input LLVM code in the target instruction set.
+1. `Instruction Selection`_ --- This phase determines an efficient way to express the input LLVM37 code in the target instruction set.
 This stage produces the initial code for the program in the target instruction set, then makes use of virtual registers in SSA form and physical registers that represent any required register assignments due to target constraints or calling conventions.
-This step turns the LLVM code into a DAG of target instructions.
+This step turns the LLVM37 code into a DAG of target instructions.

 2. `Scheduling and Formation`_ --- This phase takes the DAG of target